weixuanxxv/wx_webapi_assignment1_l1/README.md

 No students found for school SBM
 ```
 ## totalstudentsineachsch
-- `totalstudentsineachsch`: This Function is to check the total student in that belong to the same school
+- `totalstudentsineachsch`: This Function is to check the total student that belong to the same school
 - `totalstudentsineachsch("SBM")`: Call this function to get the total students in school "SBM".
 ```js
 totalstudentsineachsch("SBM")